-Rebecca Lieb, cialis 40mg former chief editor of ClickZ and head of information merchant Econsultancy in the US, sickness said to me in an interview, ambulance “Brands are not just businesses; they’re now media companies.”
+Rebecca Lieb, the former chief editor of ClickZ and head of information merchant Econsultancy in the US, said to me in an interview, “Brands are not just businesses; they’re now media companies.”
 As a result, she said, all businesses now have to think like an editor.

 Constantly changing content is a necessary feature of this approach.
-Your online presence – your website, your social media activities, etc. – is now, to use one of my favourite phrases, “the beast that must be fed”.
+Your online presence – your website, your social media activities, etc. – is now, use as one of my favorite phrases, “the beast that must be fed”.

 You need to work smart and plan how you will feed the beast effectively and efficiently.
 Thinking like an editor, you will want to develop an annual editorial calendar for creating new content for your site, as well as publishing regular features and “sticky stuff”, quirky things that keep people coming back to your site.

 So what types of interesting content can small business produce without breaking the bank?
 Here are a few examples:

 • Publish ‘Top 10’ lists – e.g., top 10 signs that it’s time for a new.

 • Set up Google Alerts on keywords relating to your business and write quick summaries of interesting, relevant stories that turn up on those alerts.